Step-by-Step Unmasking for Parameter-Efficient Fine-tuning of Large Language Models: Introduction

-To address these issues, we introduce a novel selection strategy increment-$\mathcal{S}$, which balances the exploration and exploitation strategies adopted in repeat-$\mathcal{S}$ and static-$\mathcal{S}$.
-We analytically show that incremental parameter selection is computationally more efficient and also practically beneficial as it provides fine-grained control over the budget, unlike existing methods.
-Moreover, we experimentally show that despite performing half the number of gradient updates, the performance with increment-$\mathcal{S}$ exceeds existing baselines.
+To address these issues, we introduce a novel selection strategy, called increment-S, which balances the exploration and exploitation strategies adopted in repeat-S and static-S, respectively.
+We analytically show that incremental parameter selection is computationally more efficient and practically beneficial as it provides fine-grained control over the budget, unlike existing methods.
+Moreover, we experimentally show that despite performing half the number of gradient updates, increment-S performance exceeds existing baselines.
 We also propose a new \textbf{D}ynamic magnitu\textbf{D}e and gra\textbf{D}ient-based heuristic ({\em aka} \heuristic), which combines the benefits of magnitude and gradient-based parameter importance heuristics.
-Our proposed method, which we call increment-\heuristic ({\em aka} \sparseft), can be easily integrated into any neural module and sparsify additive and reparameterized modules of pre-trained models.
-Existing static-$\mathcal{S}$ PEFT techniques do not exhibit this property, as they fail to assess parameter importance for randomly initialized untrained parameters.
+Our proposed method, increment-\heuristic ({\em aka} \sparseft), can be easily integrated into any neural module and sparsify additive and reparameterized modules of pre-trained models.
+Existing static-S PEFT techniques do not exhibit this property as they fail to assess parameter importance for randomly initialized untrained parameters.